MadSn7/Python-and-AI/0.GenAI Essentials – Full Course for Beginners/notes.md

 - Different algos are there MSE, RMSE, MAE etc

 ## Classification
-- Process of finding a function to divide a labeled dataset into classescategories
+- Process of finding a function to divide a `labeled` dataset into classescategories
+- Different Algos like logistic regression, Decision Tree/Random Forest, Neural Networks, Naive Bayes, KNN etc

+## Clustering
+- Grouping `unlabeled` data bases on sumukaritites and differences
+- Different Algos K-means, k-medooids, Heirarchial etc

+## Types Of Machine Learning
+- Many Types of ML
+- Leaning Problems
+    - Supervised : Labeled data
+    - Unsupervised : unlabeled data
+    - Reinforcement : an agent operates and then improves on feedback
+- Hybrid Learning Problems
+    - Semi-Supervised : few labeled and large no of unlabeled data
+    - Self-Supervised
+    - Multi-Instance

+## Seems like too much theory focused